L78k3/grimmora-pages/content/Campaigns/Campaign 1/Chronicles/Entry 39.md

 Mary-Ann asks about trouble.
 They both laugh uproariously – trouble is normality.
 Theren leaves the game.
 The game continues.

 Lavender sees Anaphel standing staring at the moon on deck.
 Lavender asks what they can see.
 Ana does not reply.
-Eventually, they say that that they don’t have something any more, referring to their connection to Auriel.
+Eventually, they say that that they don’t have something any more, referring to their connection to [[Auriel]].
 Lavender removes her glove and shows the ring.
 She says that it feels different since seeing the light of the moon.
 Lavender offers Anaphel the ring, but they refuse, saying that it is safer with Lavender.
 Anaphel worries that they would rush into things.

 Lavender asks if Auriel has a counterpart, possibly a patron for their adversaries.
 Anaphel wonders if it’s something to do with fire or heat.
 Anaphel thinks that perhaps Adalens is the place to ask about such things, perhaps a holy person.